 The Board of Directors of Integrated Surgical Systems, Inc. (the "Company") presents this Proxy Statement and the enclosed proxy card to all stockholders and solicits their proxies for the Annual Meeting of Stockholders to be held at 9:00 a.m. on Tuesday, December 12, 2000 at the Company's executive offices, 1850 Research Park Drive, Davis, California 95616-4884.
 The record date of this proxy solicitation is October 23, 2000.
 All proxies duly executed and received will be voted on all matters presented at the Annual Meeting in accordance with the instructions given by such proxies.
-In the absence of specific instructions, proxies so received will be voted FOR the named nominees for election to the Company's Board of Directors (Proposal 1), FOR the approval of amendments of the Company's Restated Certificate of Incorporation and Bylaws eliminating cumulative voting rights with respect to the election of Directors (Proposal 2), FOR the approval of an amendment to the Company's Restated Certificate of Incorporation increasing the number of shares of Common Stock the Company is authorized to issue to 100 million shares (Proposal 3), FOR the approval of the issuance under an equity line of credit agreement of more than 3,843,939 shares of Common Stock, representing 19.9% of the outstanding shares of Common Stock on the date the Company entered into the line of credit agreement, as required by the Nasdaq Stock Market, Inc. (Proposal 4), FOR the approval of the adoption of the Company's 2000 Long-Term Performance Plan (Proposal 5), FOR the ratification of the appointment of Ernst & Young LLP as the Company's independent auditors for the year ending December 31, 2000 (Proposal 6) and FOR the approval of the issuance upon conversion of Series H Convertible Preferred Stock of more than 3,494,298 shares of Common Stock, as required by Nasdaq rules (Proposal 7).
+In the absence of specific instructions, proxies so received will be voted FOR the named nominees for election to the Company's Board of Directors (Proposal 1), FOR the approval of amendments of the Company's Restated Certificate of Incorporation and Bylaws eliminating cumulative voting rights with respect to the election of Directors (Proposal 2), FOR the approval of an amendment to the Company's Restated Certificate of Incorporation increasing the number of shares of Common Stock the Company is authorized to issue to 100 million shares (Proposal 3), FOR the approval of the issuance under an equity line of credit agreement of more than 3,843,939 shares of Common Stock, representing 19.9% of the outstanding shares of Common Stock on the date the Company entered into the line of credit agreement, as required by the Nasdaq Stock Market, Inc. (Proposal 4), FOR the approval of the adoption of the Company's 2000 Long-Term Performance Plan (Proposal 5) and FOR the ratification of the appointment of Ernst & Young LLP as the Company's independent auditors for the year ending December 31, 2000 (Proposal 6).
 The Board of Directors does not anticipate that any of its nominees will be unavailable for election and does not know of any matters that may be brought before the Annual Meeting other than those listed in the Notice of Annual Meeting.